Menu

 CodeCell: Getting Started with Wi-Fi

-The CodeCell module, powered by the ESP32-C3, has built-in Wi-Fi capabilities that allow it to connect to the internet, communicate with other devices, and even host a small web server.
-Whether you're a beginner or an experienced maker, this guide will help you get started with Wi-Fi on CodeCell.
+The CodeCell module, powered by the ESP32, has built-in Wi-Fi capabilities that allow it to connect to the internet, communicate with other devices, or even host a small web server.
+This means you can:

 • Control your CodeCell remotely from a smartphone or computer